What is a QNUPS?

 - No UK inheritance tax saving 40% tax

 - 100% of a QNUPS can be passed to beneficiaries

-A QNUPS should be set up for the purpose of providing an income in retirement.
-Contributions to the pension plan should be in proportion to an individual’s retirement income needs, and this should be evidenced when setting up your pension.
+A QNUPS should be set up for the purpose of providing an income in retirement and not to avoid paying UK inheritance tax.
+Contributions to the pension plan should be in proportion to an individual’s retirement income needs, and this should be evidenced when setting up a QNUPS scheme.